-5 Things to Remember when writing an ISO 27001 Policy Document
+Top 5 Tips for writing an ISO 27001 Policy Document

-ISO 27001 Policy documents are the foundation of an information security management system.
+When it comes to ISO 27001 your ISO 27001 Policy documents are the foundation of an information security management system.
 You could get someone to implement it for you, you could buy the ISO 27001 policy templates or you could write them from scratch.
-Here are the top 5 things to remember when writing your own ISO 27001 policy documents.
+Here are the ISO 27001 policy top 5 tips to remember when writing your own ISO 27001 policy documents.

 1 Your ISO 27001 Policy Will Need Version Control